ianchak/stati/CONTRIBUTING.md

 ## Release Flow

-**Releases are now fully automated!** When you merge a PR with a changeset to `main`, GitHub Actions automatically:
+**Releases are fully automated!** When you merge a PR with a changeset to `main`, GitHub Actions automatically:

 1. Versions packages based on changesets
 2. Publishes to npm using OIDC authentication